Divorce Process & Procedures: What to Expect

 The divorce process can be tense, emotional, and even combative.
 You may be feeling confused, sad, overwhelmed, angry, or any number of other emotions.
-In order to effectively navigate the divorce process, you’ll need a divorce attorney, as well as an understanding of the divorce process and what you can expect during the dissolution of your marriage.
+In order to effectively navigate the divorce process and understand the divorce procedure, you’ll need a divorce attorney you can trust.

 The Divorce Process in Oregon

 In Oregon, divorce is legally referred to as a “dissolution of marriage.”
-If you’re considering a divorce or you or your spouse have started the paperwork necessary for a dissolution of marriage, keep reading to learn the steps involved in finalizing a divorce in Oregon.
+If you’re considering a divorce or you or your spouse have started the paperwork necessary for a dissolution of marriage, keep reading to learn the steps involved in completing the divorce process in Oregon.

-The divorce process begins with one spouse/partner filing for a dissolution of marriage.
+The first step in the Oregon divorce process begins with one spouse/partner filing for a dissolution of marriage.
 This spouse is known as the Petitioner.
 The other spouse involved is known as the Respondent.
 Spouses can also file a joint dissolution petition.
 In this case, each spouse is known as a Co-petitioner.

 30 Days to Respond